mwd1993/phpFast/README.md

   // get the current request type provided by user if($pf -> has('some_value','post')) {
-    // get_request_type() gets the info from the server
-    // user defined value may differ from the servers echo $pf -> get_request_type();
+    // get_request_type() gets the info from the server echo $pf -> get_request_type();
-    // user provided value may differ from the servers
+    // user provided value may differ from the servers above
     $value_of = $pf -> get('some_value','post');
   }